ilhamfirmansyahhub/geek-rice/README.md

 # Geek Rice

-Public Arch Linux / Hyprland rice by **Ilham Firmansyah**, built around Ryoku, Brain_Shell and Brain Desktop.
+My personal rice, built around Ryoku, Brain_Shell and Brain Desktop.

 ## What this is